 Payday interest rates misconstrued

-No interest-rate or rollover caps for online payday loans with instant approval are present in either the Senate or House versions of the financial reform bill.
+No interest-rate or rollover caps for online payday loans with instant decision are present in either the Senate or House versions of the financial reform bill.
 However, the CFPA could end up considering a provision promoted by Illinois Democratic Senator Dick Durbin for capping the maximum annualized percentage rate of interest a payday lender could charge on no credit check loans at 36 percent.
 While a 36 percent interest rate would seem unusually high for a car loan or a mortgage loan lasting many years, it’s not enough to support small, short term loans lasting two weeks.

 Cheap payday loans endangered